 One of the important things to remember with any landscaping project is that nature doesn’t stop.
 Nature doesn’t care that you’re on holiday or that you would prefer that this path didn’t crack.
 It keeps growing, keeps moving and keeps changing.

 Plan a landscape with maintenance in mind.

 How easy are plants and tree to trim?
 Will falling leaves ruin water features?
 Do you need 7 different tools to maintain the lawn?
 Bear in mind that someone might not be around consistently to maintain and manage the landscape – plan in a ‘neglect buffer’.

-In conclusion, plan in advance.
+In conclusion, plan.
 A sudden shock to the system can be fatal for plants and gardens so take it slow and change gradually.
 Remember that nature is random; don’t think too much about patterned flower arrangement.
-Holidays, illness and change happens, plan a landscape so that it can be neglected slightly without everything dying.
+Holidays, illness, and change happen.
+Plan a landscape so that it can be neglected slightly without everything dying.